 The most highly-integrated solution uses a CMX6x8/CMX7262 Vocoder under full control of the device, relieving the host of all vocoder management duties.
 In this mode audio codec functions are provided by the CMX6x8/CMX7262.
-Other architectures using third-party vocoders are supported using SPI-Codec mode in in Tx: the MIC input should be routed from MIC to Input1.
-The input signal is lowpass filtered, converted to 16-bit linear PCM at 8ksps and then output on the EPSI pin of the SPI-Codec port for the external vocoder to process.
+Other architectures using third-party vocoders are supported using SPI-Codec mode in which the device acts as an external audio codec attached to the vocoder.
+In this mode the host must issue all control commands to the vocoder, and also transfer coded data packets between the vocoder and device.
+In both modes, the auxiliary SPI/C-BUS may be shared with the CMX994 if I/Q mode is selected.

-The configuration of the auxiliary SPI/C-BUS port is controlled by the Program Register P6.0: b3-0.
+The configuration of the auxiliary SPI/C-BUS port is controlled by the Program Register P6.: b3-0.
 In SPI-Codec mode 16-bit PCM audio samples are transferred at 8ksps.

 When this mode is selected: